lucasjoliveau/doc/es/developer/reference/frontend/owl_components.md

   * Smartly chose the direction it should open (right-to-left direction is automatically handled).

-To solve these issues once and for all, the Odoo framework provides a set of two components: a `Dropdown` component (the actual dropdown), and `DropdownItem`, for each element in the item list.
+To solve these issues once and for all, the Konvergo ERP framework provides a set of two components: a `Dropdown` component (the actual dropdown), and `DropdownItem`, for each element in the item list.